 Finance & Economics Division

 The Finance and Economics Division advocates on behalf of the public in utility finance and economic matters before state and federal regulatory agencies.
-The division analyzes and evaluates the economic and financial impact of petitions to ensure they will serve the general good of the state.
+The division analyzes and evaluates the economic and financial impact of petitions submitted to the Public Utility Commission to ensure they will serve the general good of the state.
 Utility companies that are lightly regulated and operating in competitive markets are monitored consistent with non-regulated markets.
-Vermont currently has seventeen electric distribution companies, one electric transmission company, ten incumbent telephone companies, one natural gas company and many small private water companies that receive routine cost and financial performance review.
+Vermont currently has 17 electric distribution companies, 1 electric transmission company, 10 incumbent telephone companies, 1 natural gas company and many small private water companies that receive routine cost and financial performance review.
 Additionally the division is responsible for matters related to alternative regulation plans, rate designs, administering wholesale power purchases, and establishing financial regulatory reporting information requirements.
 The Finance and Economics Division is also responsible for the general business administration functions of the Department of Public Service.

-For information on subjects related to the Finance and Economic Division's scope, please see the following sections:
+For information on subjects related to the Finance and Economic Division's scope, please see the Information for Utilities links for the following sections:

 Consumer Affairs & Public Information Division